Korean War Legacy Project

 Finding His Brother Alive

-Kenneth Warner's brother was also fighting in the Battle of Chosin Reservoir but in a different regiment.
-Kenneth believed his brother, Leslie, had died because he received reports of heavy fire where his brother was fighting and he couldn't find him.
+Kenneth Warner explains his brother was also fighting in the Battle of Chosin Reservoir but in a different regiment.
+He recalls he believed his brother, Leslie, had died because he received reports of heavy fire where his brother was fighting and he could not find him.
 One day his brother approached him and surprised him that he was still alive.
-Kenneth Warner was overjoyed.
+He explains he was overjoyed.
 Leslie was never able to talk about his experiences in the Korean War.

 Tags: 1950 Battle of Chosin Reservoir, 11/27-12/13,Fear,Living conditions,Personal Loss